My Sugar Free Kitchen

 Filling:

-• Add cornflour and cream to a bowl and whisk using a hand whisker until smooth and combined.
+• Add 2 teaspoons cornflour and ½ cup thickened cream (or heavy cream) to a separate clean bowl and whisk using a hand whisker until smooth and combined.

-• Add in the eggs, sweetener and lemon juice and whisk until combined, but not frothy.
+• Add in 5 large eggs, ½ cup granulated sweetener that measures like sugar and ½ cup fresh lemon juice and whisk until combined, but not frothy.

 • Use a metal strainer to strain the lemon filling over the base.